|This page was published to the web on Pepper's 14th

 don't...mostly.
 I grew up with real outdoor dogs, never

 had a indoor lap dog.
 When walking to Starbucks, I'd tell

 Diana to stay 15 feet behind me so people wouldn't think I was

 with you.
 But over time, you actively worked on me, wore

-me down and ultimately won me over and became my dog as Diana
+me down and ultimately won me over and you became my dog as Diana

-not universally mine but primarily.
-You have your pack,
+not universally mine but primarily as you press your

 Diana, Sage and I. You really do want us all to be together